dbos-inc/dbos-docs/docs/cloud-tutorials/application-management.md

 After your application is deployed, DBOS Cloud hosts it at this URL, which is also printed by the deploy command:

 :::info
-Your application must not consume more than 1GB of disk space.
+Your application must not use more than 1GB of disk space.
 :::

 ```